 E2 – LPN/RN Candidates

 This route applies to candidates who are currently licensed in Georgia or another state.
 If applying under this route, you must pass both components of the exam within one year of the application receipt date.
 Provide a copy of your LPN/RN license, social security card, and photo ID with the completed application.
+You must submit all required documents to Alliant Health Solutions to be scheduled for the exam.

 E3 – Out-of-State Trained Nurse Aide

 A nurse aide trained in another state but not listed on that state’s registry can apply for the exam under this route.
 The candidate must submit a legible copy of the training certificate (signed by the instructor), social security card, and photo ID and pass both parts of the exam within one year of completing the training program.
+Candidates must submit a non-deficient completed reciprocity form to Alliant Health Solutions before the one-year out of State training expiration date in order to be scheduled for the skills and written/oral competency examination.

 E4 – Out-of-State Trained Nurse Aide Lapsed